|

 has to be taken down for maintenance at the Council's Rigby Road Depot.

-So 126 years after it's birth the role of the Blackpool Illuminations
+So 126 years after it's birth the role of the Blackpool Illuminations remains

-to attract literally millions of people to the Town.
+millions of people to the Town.